michael-kricheldorf/flare-forecast.github.io-wiki/FLARE-Forecast-Repository-Catalog.md

 **mia-logs:** Gateway logs for Mia, currently located at FCRE catwalk

-**wvwa-generate-graphs:** GitHub Actions for generating graphs for West Virginia Water Authority reservoirs, FCRE, BVRE, and CCRE which contains the R script to generate the graphs
+**wvwa-generate-graphs:** R script to generate the graphs with GitHub Actions for West Virginia Water Authority reservoirs, FCRE, BVRE, and CCRE

 **wvwa-graphs:** GitHub Action generated graphs for West Virginia Water Authority reservoirs, FCRE, BVRE, and CCRE